4 Properties of \(\mathbb{R}\)

 We have proven that the sets or rational numbers \(\mathbb{Q}\) and irrational numbers \(\mathcal{I}\) are both dense in \(\mathbb{R}\), with \[ \mathbb{R}= \mathbb{Q}\cup \mathcal{I} \,. \] From this result we might think that \(\mathbb{R}\) is obtained by mixing \(\mathbb{Q}\) and \(\mathcal{I}\) in equal proportions.
 This is however false.
 We will see that \(\mathbb{R}\) has much more elements than \(\mathbb{Q}\).
 Therefore also the set of irrational numbers \(\mathcal{I}\) is much larger than \(\mathbb{Q}\).

-To make the above discussion precise, we need to define what we mean by size of a set.
+To make the above discussion precise, we need to introduce the size of a set.
 For this, we need the concept of bijective function.

 Definition 21: Bijective function